 - Students do a substantial amount of writing.
 Depending on course content and the types of writing appropriate to the discipline, students may write critical essays or reviews, journals, lab reports, research reports or reaction papers.

-- To allow for meaningful professor-student interactions on each student's writing, the class is restricted to a maximum of 20 students.
+- To allow for meaningful professor-student interactions on each student's writing, Writing Intensive classes are restricted to a maximum of 20 students.